About Junction City Main Street

 While the focus is on revitalizing and renewing business activity downtown, Main Street collaborates and partners with all entities focused on a successful region.
 A common refrain is “when good things happen in Geary County, Main Street will benefit.”

-You are invited to explore this website, learn about the National Main Street 4-point approach that serve as a starting point for the strategies Junction City board will implement to create a vibrant economy.
+You are invited to explore this website, learn about the National Main Street 4-point approach that serves as a starting point for the strategies Junction City board will implement to create a vibrant economy.

 The Main Street Approach® is centered around Transformation Strategies.
 A Transformation Strategy articulates a focused, deliberate path to revitalizing or strengthening a downtown or commercial district’s economy.
 Transformation Strategies should be organized around the Four Points: